robputt/ThisIsScraper/README.md

 ThisIsScraper site:
 ![ThisIsScraper site](https://github.com/robputt796/ThisIsScraper/blob/master/docs/thisisscraper.jpg?raw=true)

+## Demo

+You can view a demo of ThisIsScraper running here - http://95.138.162.109/

+## Limitations

+* This thing looks really ugly, but functional.
+* Only tested against ThisIsPlymouth.co.uk but probably works for other newspapers with ThisIs websites.

 ## Requirements

 ## Installation

-## Demo

-You can view a demo of ThisIsScraper running here - http://95.138.162.109/